Jemmotar/Athenaeum/README.md

 ## Configuration

 Most modules have properties that can be changed in-game using configuration commands.
-In order to list configuration properties of all modules use `/at config` command, to list properties of given module use `/at config [module]`.
+To list configuration properties of all modules use `/at config` command, to list properties of given module use `/at config [module]`.
 Properties can be set by using `/at config [module] [property] [value]` command.
 Any property can be reset to default value by `/at config [module] [property] default`.